Widgets are components¶

 class is kind of

-thing is that you can use widget objects in Python, by setting their properties,
+thing is that you can still use these objects in Python, by setting their properties,

 invoking their actions, and reacting to their state.
 This is possible because